-I’m Alvin Tse, and I’m an 18-year-old student from Hong Kong.
+Hi!
+I’m Alvin Tse, and I’m a 21-year-old student from Hong Kong.
 I’m an aviation enthusiast and luxury travel aficionado who is committed to helping people elevate their travel experiences with cheap deals, airline mileage programs, and hotel points.

 One of the most important things to know about me is that my parents fund for most, if not all of my flights.
 I’m forever grateful for all the experiences that my parents gift me, and how they’re open to all the options that I suggest whenever it comes to travel.
 Mom and Dad, I love you.

 Some may think that it is in bad taste for me to criticise a flight that I didn’t pay for with my own cash.
 (Actually, I’m now starting to learn how to use miles and points to fund my own travels, but the flights I fly which are paid for in cash are still parent-funded.)
 Largely, I’d agree.
 However, I like to think that I’m just taking the opportunities that I’ve been gifted with, and help other travelers make the best travel decisions.
 This is the reason that I review flights and hotels the way I do.